The 2020 edition of the OECD’s Education at a Glance report landed on 8 September.

 In local commentary, a common point of comparison is with final public spending in Nordic countries, as a share of GDP.
 Why can’t ours be more like theirs, where rates are far higher, and final public spending makes up more than 80 or 90% of total tertiary spending?
 In Finland for example, final public spending was 1.4% of GDP in 2017 (twice the Australian rate) where it accounts for over 90% of the sector’s revenue (Chart 7).

 But part of the reason for this is that Finland has had below-average GDP growth.
 Over 2001-2017 its GDP grew by 23%.
 Chart 4 shows that final public spending in Finland grew by just 4% over 2005-2016, and total spending by 8%.
-In the metrics that matter for resourcing, such as total spending per student, Australia looked stronger than Finland (and also Denmark, though similar to Norway, and not as strong as Sweden – see Charts 9 and 10).
+In the metrics that matter for resourcing, such as total spending per student, Australia looked stronger than Finland at the degree level, if R&D spending is included (and also Denmark, though similar to Norway, and not as strong as Sweden – see Charts 9 and 10).

 The strong Chart 4 growth trend in the OECD’s Australian data is consistent with our own domestic data on university sector revenue.
 As the ANU’s Andrew Norton noted recently: “the sector narrative of continuing government funding cuts is only sometimes true.
 Teaching subsidies were frozen from 2018, but after a decade of strong growth.
 Since 2001, total revenue for Commonwealth supported students has grown by 165 per cent in real terms”.